A4091/a4091-software/README.md

 # A4091 Firmware & Factory Software

-Source code to build an Open Source version of the AmigaOS driver, ROM image, test utility, and driver debug utility for the A4091 Zorro III Advanced SCSI disk controller.
+This package contains source code to build an Open Source version of the AmigaOS driver, ROM image, test utility, and driver debug utility for the A4091 Zorro III Advanced SCSI disk controller.

 ## A4091 AutoConfig(tm) ROM